 10 Things to Do in Uptown Charlotte

-In recent years Charlotte, North Carolina, has quickly become one of the fastest growing cities in the U.S.—and for good reason.
+In recent years Charlotte, North Carolina, has quickly become one of the fastest-growing cities in the U.S.—and for good reason.
 The Queen City seems to have it all.
-From a booming job industry, a multitude of cultural amenities, impressive culinary and craft brewing scenes, and a vibrant nightlife, there is no shortage of things to see and do.
+From a booming job industry and a multitude of cultural amenities to impressive culinary and craft brewing scenes and a vibrant nightlife, there's no shortage of things to see and do.

 Here are the 10 best things to do in Uptown to get the most out of the city.

 Whether you need a little caffeine to perk up or want to satisfy a sweet tooth, stop by Amelie’s French Bakery & Cafe.
 The sweets shop has been a local staple for years, and the Uptown location is decked out with eclectic decor that includes chandeliers that are made entirely out of cookware.

 The menu consists of nine types of espresso, hearty soups and sandwiches, and decadent desserts like their beloved salted caramel brownies.
 They also have wine, specialty mimosas, and beer on tap.

 Between the vibrant murals splashed across buildings and bronzed statues silently guarding busy street corners, Charlotte has a lot of public art scattered throughout the city.

 But one of Uptown’s most eye-catching art pieces is the 17-foot mirrored sculpture that sits on the corner of Tryon Street outside the Bechtler Museum of Modern Art—Niki de Saint Phalle’s “Le Grand Oiseau de Feu Sur l’Arche,” known among locals as the Disco Chicken.
 Since its unveiling outside the museum in 2009, it has become one of the city’s most popular landmarks.